bergano65/azure-docs.ru-ru/articles/active-directory/develop/scenario-daemon-acquire-token.md

 }
 catch (MsalUiRequiredException ex)
 {
-    // The application does not have sufficient permissions
+    // The application doesn't have sufficient permissions.
-    // - did you declare enough app permissions in during the app creation?
+    // - Did you declare enough app permissions during app creation?
-    // - did the tenant admin needs to grant permissions to the application.
+    // - Did the tenant admin grant permissions to the application?
 }
 catch (MsalServiceException ex) when (ex.Message.Contains("AADSTS70011")) {
     // Invalid scope.
-The scope has to be of the form "https://resourceurl/.default"
+The scope has to be in the form "https://resourceurl/.default"
-    // Mitigation: change the scope to be as expected !
+    // Mitigation: Change the scope to be as expected.
 }
 ```